bsycorp/log-forwarder/README.md

 environment variables.
 This effectively makes the values specified in environment variables the base values, especially for Source Category.

-There are 3 kinda of generation behaviour currently supported:
+There are 3 kinds of generation behaviour currently supported:

 ### Kubernetes Pods